Long Island Power Authority: Organization

-LIPA's policy is guided by a 9-member board of trustees.
-The LIPA management team is headed by Tom Falcone who was appointed CEO in March 2016.
-Ralph V. Suozzi is the chairman of LIPA's Board of Trustees, appointed by Governor Andrew Cuomo.
+LIPA is run by a 9-member board of trustees.
+The LIPA management team is headed by John Rhodes who was appointed Acting CEO in March 2024.
+Tracey Edwards is the chairwoman of LIPA's Board of Trustees, appointed by Governor Kathy Hochul in November 2023.

 In 2017, LIPA had operating expenses of $3.214 billion, an outstanding debt of $3.574 billion, and a level of staffing of 54 people.
 Although Public Service Law Section 3-b grants the New York State Public Service Commission the ability to review and make recommendations in regards to LIPA's electric retail rates and spending, the NYSPSC does not have the power to set those rates or expenditure levels.
 It can, however, inspect LIPA's facilities, books, and records.
 The New York State Public Service Commission runs its own field office on Long Island to enforce this recommendation and inspection capability.

 On January 24, 2007, then-governor Eliot Spitzer announced that Kevin Law would replace Richard Kessel as chairman of LIPA until the fall, when a new chairman would be named and Law would become chief executive officer of LIPA.
-On October 8, 2007, Law took over as president and CEO.
-Kevin Law stepped down on September 1, 2010 in order to become the president of the Long Island Association.
+On October 8, 2007, Law took over as president and CEO, but stepped down on September 1, 2010 in order to become the president of the Long Island Association.